 For a quick topping, I sprinkled sugar free chocolate chips on each serving.
 Another option would be to double the recipe and use it as a light and airy no-bake cheesecake filling.

-You can even blend it with another low carb mousse like this strawberry one from Low Carb Maven!
+You can even blend it with another low carb mousse for an easy layered dessert!

 A chocolate or berry cheesecake flavor would surely be tasty.
 There’s practically endless possibilities with this simple keto dessert with heavy whipping cream and cream cheese.